-We conclude that there has been an increase in tropical moisture transports over the past 20 years, which affected both the inflow as well as the outflow.
-Because in and outflow are counteracting each other to some extent, a trend in the total net moisture budget is not significant.
-As the mid level outflow is not represented well when looking at mean values or when using transports at a particular level as a proxy, this trend in the net budget may appear stronger as it is.
+[42] We conclude that there has been an increase in tropical moisture transports over the past 20 years, which affected both the inflow as well as the outflow.
+Because inflow and outflow are counteracting each other to some extent, a trend in the total net moisture budget is not significant.
+As the midlevel outflow is not represented well when looking at mean values or when using transports at a particular level as a proxy, this trend in the net budget may appear stronger as it is.

-This picture is improved when transports are calculated based on instantaneous values, which do resolve the in and the outflow.
-Then it becomes evident that transports within the tropics have intensified more pronounced than predicted from the mean values only.
-We find a statistically significant increase at the lower level as well as on the mid level even over a relatively short period of 20 years.
-The signal of a change of the net budget has increased less pronounced, because the increase of the inflow was to some extent neutralized by strengthening of the outflow.
+[43] This picture is improved when transports are calculated on the basis of instantaneous values, which do resolve the inflow and the outflow.
+Then it becomes evident that transports within the tropics have a more pronounced intensification than predicted from the mean values only.
+We find a statistically significant increase at the lower level as well as at the midlevel, even over a relatively short period of 20 years.
+The signal of a change in the net budget has a less-pronounced increase because the increase of the inflow was to some extent neutralized by the strengthening of the outflow.

 4.4.
-Changing atmospheric water content and wind
+Changing Atmospheric Water Content and Wind

-An increase in water vapor transport may be induced by increasing atmospheric humidity or by an intensification of the atmospheric wind circulation (cf. Held and Soden [2006].
-We will here break down changes in the transport into ASC into changes in

-EMAZOTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC humidity and in wind circulation individually.
-Consistent with our moisture transport calculation (equ.
-1) humidity is looked at using PWC{bl} , summarized above the reversal level on the one hand and summarized below on the other.
-For the wind we use a humidity independent measure, the so called effective wind (EFW) as introduced by Sohn and Park [2010].
+[44] An increase in water vapor transport may be induced by increasing atmospheric humidity or by an intensification of the atmospheric wind circulation (e.g., Held and Soden [2006].
+Here we will break down changes in the transport into ASC into changes in humidity and in wind circulation individually.
+Consistent with our moisture transport calculation (equation (1)), humidity is looked at using PWC{bl} , summarized above the reversal level on the one hand and summarized below on the other.
+For the wind we use a humidity-independent measure, the so-called effective wind (EFW) as introduced by Sohn and Park [2010].
 They remove the influence of water vapor changes by weighting the wind vector at a vertical level with the fraction of corresponding total water vapor.
-Sohn and Park [2010] found a significant strengthening in EFW over our time-period on the lower layers, and minor strengthening at the mid levels.
-They derive the EFW from coarser resolved reanalyses (their Fig. 2(d)) and for the Dec-Feb period averaged over the $30^{\circ}N - 15^{\circ}S$ latitudinal band.
-Like for PWC, we averaged the orthogonal component of the wind vector along the boundary separating ASC and DESC, across all levels above the reversal level on the one hand and below on the other.
-Both were multiplied by the corresponding fraction of PWC, resulting in the EFW for the lower level inflow and for the mid level outflow over the entire tropics.
-The time series of their yearly means are shown in Fig. 7.
+Sohn and Park [2010] found a significant strengthening in EFW over our time period on the lower layers and a minor strengthening at the midlevels.
+They derive the EFW from coarser-resolution reanalyses [Sohn and Park, 2010, Figure 2d] and for the December- February period averaged over the 30°N-15°S latitudinal band.
+As for PWC, we averaged the orthogonal component of the wind vector along the boundary separating ASC and DESC, across all levels above the reversal level on the one hand and below the reversal level on the other.
+Both were multiplied by the corresponding fraction of PWC, resulting in the EFW for the lower-level inflow and for the midlevel outflow over the entire tropics.
+The time series of their yearly means are shown in Figure 7.

-The trends in the time series of PWC above and below the reversal level (RL) are indifferent.
-Below the RL along the boundary of ASC, there are high values in the beginning and in the end of the time period, and lower ones in between.
-Overall we find a slight downward trend, however not statistically significant and thus not in conflict with an expected increase in PWC as a response to atmospheric warming.
-The situation is vice versa on the mid levels, with lower values in the beginning and end and higher ones between.
+[45] The trends in the time series of PWC above and below the RL are insignificant.
+Below the RL along the boundary of ASC, there are high values in the beginning and in the end of the time period and lower ones in between.
+Overall we find a slight downward trend, however not statistically significant, and thus not in conflict with an expected increase in PWC as a response to atmospheric warming.
+The situation is reversed on the midlevels, with lower values in the beginning and end and higher ones in between.
 In the El Niño year 1998, a pronounced peak is visible.
-Again trends are statistically
+Again trends are statistically insignificant or significant on a low level only Table 5 and 6.